 Queens Brain Injury Lawyers

 At Sullivan & Galleshaw, LLP, our dedicated and strategic attorneys consider your needs and goals before deciding on a legal strategy.
-When you work with with us you can expect a responsive and accessible attorney who will fight to hold the party responsible for your TBI financially accountable.
+When you work with us you can expect a responsive and accessible attorney who will fight to hold the party responsible for your TBI financially accountable.
 If you or someone close to you sustained a concussion or TBI in an accident, we are more than ready to help.
 Call our Queens law office now or reach out to us directly online to set up a free, fully private initial consultation with a top-rated New York City brain injury attorney.

 What Types of Brain Injuries Are There?